-- 1.1 The University aims to resolve the majority of complaints at stage 1. - 1.2 A complaint should be raised as soon as possible and normally within 30 working days of the event or issue occurring.
+- 1.1 The University aims to resolve the majority of complaints at Stage 1. - 1.2 A complaint should be raised as soon as possible and normally within 30 working days of the event or issue occurring.
 The University will only consider matters raised outside the stated timescale in exceptional circumstances.
 An explanation and any relevant evidence should be submitted with any late complaint.
-If the University rejects the exceptional circumstances, this will be the final decision of the University and a Completion of Procedures Letter will be issued in line with Section 5 below.
-A complaint must be made in writing. - 1.3 Complaints related to academic matters or University staff in a School should be directed to the Curriculum and Quality Assurance Team in the relevant Faculty.
+If the University rejects the exceptional circumstances, this will be the final decision of the University and a Completion of Procedures Letter will be issued in line with Section 5 below. - 1.3 Complaints related to academic matters or University staff in a School should be directed to the Curriculum and Quality Assurance Team in the relevant Faculty.
 Complaints related to University services or facilities or University staff in a professional service group, should be directed to the relevant Service Manager.
-Please see Appendix E for full details of where to direct a complaint. - 1.4 The student should state the issue/s which have arisen and the preferred outcome they are seeking.
-Students may find it helpful to complete and submit the form at Appendix A, however please note that this is not a requirement. - 1.5 The School or Service will contact the student within 5 working days to acknowledge the complaint. - 1.6 Following receipt of a complaint, the School or Service will allocate an appropriate member of staff, who is not the subject of the complaint, to be the Stage 1 Investigator.
-This may be a member of academic or professional service staff, as the School or Service deem appropriate. - 1.7 The Stage 1 Investigator will be responsible for assessing whether the complaint falls within the scope of these Regulations as set out in section A. If the Stage 1 Investigator considers that a complaint falls outside the scope of these Regulations, the student should be advised of this in the complaint outcome referred to at 1.11 below and signposted to other regulations or procedures where appropriate. - 1.8 If the Stage 1 Investigator is satisfied that the complaint falls within the scope of the Regulations, a meeting should be arranged as soon as possible if either the student or the Stage 1 Investigator consider it would be beneficial.
-The student is entitled to bring an independent advisor from the Students' Union or another member of the University to the meeting.
-An independent note taker should be present and a brief summary of the discussion should be retained by the School or Service and a copy sent to the student along with the outcome of the complaint. - 1.9 Where the student disagrees with the summary of the meeting, they may submit their own record within 5 working days, which will be appended to the file. - 1.10 Where a complaint is about a member of staff, the investigator shall advise the member of staff of the nature of the complaint and invite them to comment on the allegation. - 1.11 The School or Service should send the complaint outcome to the student normally within 30 working days of receiving the complaint. - 1.12 If the student is not satisfied with the response or outcome received at Stage 1, they may proceed to Stage 2.
+Please see Appendix E for full details of where to direct a complaint. - 1.4 The student should state the issue/s which have arisen and the preferred outcome they are seeking using the form at Appendix A. - 1.5 The School or Service will contact the student within 5 working days to acknowledge the complaint. - 1.6 Following receipt of a complaint, the School or Service will allocate an appropriate member of staff, who is not the subject of the complaint, to be the Stage 1 Investigator.
+This may be a member of academic or Professional Service staff, as the School or Service deemappropriate.
+In the absence of a conflict of interest, the appointment of the Stage 1 Complaint Investigator will be made by the Associate Dean (Education) or nominee (usually the Deputy Head of School (Education) or the Service Manager or nominee.
+These individuals may also, in the absence of a conflict of interest, conduct the investigation. - 1.7 The Stage 1 Investigator will be responsible for assessing whether the complaint falls within the scope of these Regulations as set out in section A. If the Stage 1 Investigator considers that a complaint falls outside the scope of these Regulations, the student should be advised of this in the complaint outcome referred to at 1.11 below and signposted to other regulations or procedures where appropriate. - 1.8 If the Stage 1 Investigator is satisfied that the complaint falls within the scope of the Regulations, a meeting should be offered as soon as possible.
+If the student deems that a meeting is not necessary the investigator may commence the investigation on the basis of the student's complaint submission.
+If a meeting is held the student is entitled to bring an independent advisor from the Students' Union or another member of the University to the meeting.
+An independent note taker should be present and a brief summary of the discussion should be retained by the School or Service and a copy sent to the student along with the outcome of the complaint. - 1.9 Where the student disagrees with the summary of the meeting, they may submit their own record within 5 working days, which will be appended to the file. - 1.10 Where a complaint is about a member of staff, the investigator shall advise the member of staff of the nature of the complaint and invite them to comment on the allegation.

+1.11 The School or Service should send the complaint outcome to the student normally within 30 working days of receiving the complaint.